 It’s All Okay

 Now that I have faced these shadows within myself, felt these emotions fully, and released my judgments of them, I no longer see anything morally wrong with having sexual feelings, looking at pornography*, masturbating, or even having sex outside of marriage.
 Therefore, my shame is gone, and I feel more healthy, whole, alive, and peaceful than I did before.
 However, all of our choices have consequences, and taking anything to an extreme can be risky.
 Pornography and masturbation can be relaxing and fun alone or with a partner.
 Or they can be used to numb and cover over feelings we don’t want to feel, and can lead to unrealistic sexual expectations and a compulsive sexual addiction.
 Sex outside of marriage can be a way to get to know ourselves better, connect intimately with others, and deepen our sexual repertoire.
 It can also cause hurt feelings and confusing relationships, STDs, and pregnancy.
 We don’t have to make things “evil” and shameful to avoid them.
 We can choose mindfully.
 And we will learn from every choice we make.

 I now accept that I find female bodies to be beautiful.
-I love looking at a beautiful woman just as I love looking at a beautiful landscape or a piece of art, and today I can allow myself to enjoy this pleasure rather than look away in shame.
-Though I may choose to look away for various reasons.
+I can appreciate a beautiful woman just as I can appreciate a beautiful landscape or a piece of art.
+I can allow myself to enjoy the pleasures that arise as I connect with a woman in whatever form (a passing by, a gaze, a word, a hug), becoming more present to the experience and to her and more aware of my own inner responses, witnessing them, rather than turning away in shame.
 When I feel aroused, I can enjoy this sensation inside myself only, or I could share how I’m feeling with the other person.
 It’s a choice.
 Because I’m in a committed monogamous relationship, I’m cautious about not sending out sexual vibes in my interactions with other women.